vote4hk/warsinhk/README.md

 <h1>
-  Fight for freedom, Stand from MO HONG
+  Fight for Freedom, Stand from Wuhan
 </h1>

 ## 🚀 Quick start